 By the end of the course, through a combination of structured lectures, multimedia presentations, case study discussions, workshops and syndicate group activities, delegates will have acquired the core skill sets required to perform a flight operations inspecting role in the regulatory environment (being UK- or internationally-based).

-Delegates should ideally be experienced holders of professional pilot licences, operations personnel currently working in the aviation regulatory environment or flight and ground operations AOC post holders.
+Delegates should ideally be experienced holders of professional pilot licences, operations personnel currently working in the aviation regulatory environment or management staff within an AOC organisation.

 Review of course